 Jessica Konen, one of about 30 people who spoke during an extended public comment period, told the board that school staff indoctrinated her child and usurped her parental authority.

-Konen spoke out against the board and accused teachers and staff of coaching her gender dysphoric daughter through the Equality Club, a lesbian, gay, bisexual, transgender, queer, or questioning (LGBTQ-plus) support group now called the You Be You (UBU) Club at Buena Vista Middle School.
+Konen spoke out against the board and accused teachers and staff of coaching her gender dysphoric daughter through the Equality Club, a lesbian, gay, bisexual, transgender, queer, or questioning (sometimes called LGBTQ-plus) support group now called the You Be You (UBU) Club at Buena Vista Middle School.

 “I stand here today in front of all of you because I am outraged.
 Is this really barely coming to light?
 Are you guys serious?” she said.
 “How could you even allow this?
 How could you even have this meeting to question it?
 How dare you let these teachers come in and act as if they have done nothing wrong?
 A mistake?
 How long of a mistake?”